| |

 array oci_fetch_array

-( resource $statement
+( resource $statement[, int$mode] )

-If statement corresponds to a PL/SQL block
+If statementcorresponds to a PL/SQL block

 returning Oracle Database 12c Implicit Result Sets, then rows from

 all sets are consecutively fetched.
-If
+Ifstatementis returned

 by oci_get_implicit_resultset, then only the

 subset of rows for one child query are returned.
+For details on the data type mapping performed by

 the OCI8 extension, see the datatypes